 - Irrevocable Trusts cannot be revoked or changed

 Revocable trusts can be useful precisely because their flexibility allows adjustments to fit life changes.
-Or, if the trust no longer suits the needs of the trustor and/or trustees, the trust can be dissolved.
+Or, if the trust no longer suits the needs of the trustor and/or trustees, you can dissolve the trust.

 While that flexibility is useful, a revocable trust isn’t right for every situation.
 An irrevocable trust can preserve assets in a specified way, removing assets from your estate—and potential tax liability.